 Call Dr. Sharma's Clinic - From United States and Canada call 703-659-0873.
 Patients From rest of the world and India call +91-6283487321

-Top 7 Homeopathic Medicines for Asthma
+Top 8 Homeopathic Medicines for Asthma

 Homeopathic medicine for Asthma

-Homeopathic Medicines For Asthma
+Top 8 Homeopathic Medicines For Asthma

 1. Arsenic Album – Top-grade Medicine for Asthma

-When and How to use Arsenic Album?
+When to use Arsenic Album?

 2. Spongia Tosta – For Short, Panting Breathing With Dry Cough

 Spongia Tosta works well for asthma with short and tough respiration, and panting.
 Along with difficult respiration, whistling from the chest on inhalation is noted.
 The cough is attended with extreme dryness of all the air passages.
 The cough, in this case, is deep, dry, barking, hacking type.
-In most cases, warm drinks bring relief from cough.
+In most cases, warm drinks bring relief from coughing.

-When and How to use Spongia Tosta?
+When to use Spongia Tosta?

 3. Antimonium Tartaricum – For Asthma With Shortness Of Breath And Rattling Cough